Movatterモバイル変換

 Request Cancellations

 mcp4k uses Kotlin coroutines for cooperative cancellation.
-For example, suppose you have a long-running tool operation on the server:
+For example, a long-running server tool:

-Under the hood, mcp4k automatically sends a JSON-RPC notifications/cancelled message to the server, and your suspended tool operation will be aborted:
+Under the hood, mcp4k sends a notification to the server:

 {"method":"notifications/cancelled","jsonrpc":"2.0","params": {"requestId":"2","reason":"Client doesn't want to wait anymore" }}